 Training your small dog starts with some basic commands: ‘settle’, ‘come here’ and ‘leave it’ – the last two are very important.
 ‘Come here’ could lead your small dog away from danger, and ‘leave it’ could stop your small dog from eating something poisonous.
 Be consistent with the words you use for each command, and control your tone of voice.

+Training small dogs may be easier with clicker training.
 This combines a sound that your small dog will recognise, and a reward for the right response.
 However, it takes practice and careful timing because the ‘click’ is telling your small dog that he has done the right thing, and he will expect a reward.
 Join a local behaviour training class to learn more.

 If you want to reward your small dog with food treats, use very small pieces of kibble, one piece at a time, and take them from your small dog’s daily food allowance.
 And don’t forget strokes and cuddles when your small dog follows your command – he’ll be thrilled with such a positive response!

+Training small dogs can also be good for their happiness and wellbeing, especially when it comes to separation anxiety.
 Separation anxiety can be a problem but there are things you can do in puppyhood to prevent your small dog becoming anxious as an adult.
 For example, you can include separation exercises in your basic training.
 Use stair gates to encourage your small dog to spend time in a separate room without becoming agitated, and occasionally pick up your keys or coat, then put them down again without going out – your small dog will learn that these items don’t always mean you’re going to disappear.
 When you do leave the house, give your small dog a comfortable place to sleep, fresh water and toys or puzzles to keep him busy.

 Walks and play time can be used for training, too – gentle games of tug-of-war encourage sharing, and fetching a toy is a simple way of teaching your small dog to come back.
 You can even teach your small dog to pee on command if you verbally praise him as soon as he starts peeing, and reward him immediately afterwards.
 If you live in an urban area, it’s good to let your small dog play in wide, open spaces whenever you can – there are likely to be more distractions, so it’s a great opportunity for you and your small dog to test out all those clever new commands!